FAQ

 Virginia Beach psychologistCan you prescribe medication?

 No, as a clinical psychologist, I cannot prescribe medication.
 My background does provide me with an understanding of when and how medication can be appropriate for some people.
 If you are interested in medication, I can provide referrals for psychiatrists in the area who could aid you in further exploring that option.
-Generally, a person would see a psychiatrist for medication management and then would meet regularly with a therapist or counselor for on-going sessions.
+Generally, a person would see a psychiatrist for medication management and then would meet regularly with a therapist for on-going sessions.
 If you are already connected to a psychiatrist, then I can begin working collaboratively with that person so that there is continuity of care as a part of your treatment.

 depression Virginia BeachHow do we know when it is time to end therapy?

 In the early stages of therapy, we will discuss what your hopes and goals are for the process.
 We will also discuss what it would look like to reach these goals so that we will have additional information for how to measure your progress.
-These goals may change throughout counseling, things that were once important may become less important or new goals may be added; regardless, we will be having conversations on a regular basis about how things are going and the progress that is being made.
+These goals may change throughout therapy- things that were once important may become less important or new goals may be added; regardless, we will be having conversations on a regular basis about how things are going and the progress that is being made.

 These are some common questions that people have, but please feel free to contact me if you have additional questions.